nekoday/Pixiv2Eagle/README.en.md

 1. Launch Eagle software
 2. Create a folder in Eagle for storing Pixiv artworks
 3. Right-click on the folder in Eagle and select "Copy Link"
-4. Extract the folder ID from the copied link (link format: `http://localhost:41595/folder?id=XXXXXX`)
-5. On a Pixiv artwork page, click the Tampermonkey icon
+4. On a Pixiv artwork page, click the Tampermonkey icon
-6. Select "Set Pixiv Folder ID" and paste the extracted folder ID (the XXXXXX part)
+5. Select "Set Pixiv Folder ID" and paste the copied folder link (e.g., `http://localhost:41595/folder?id=XXXXXX`) or just the folder ID (`XXXXXX` part)
-7. Click "OK" to save the settings
+6. Click "OK" to save the settings

 ### Daily Use
 1. Make sure Eagle software is running